- UCAS course code

 A-level

-Where applicants are applying for science and related degrees, this is likely to be made explicit in the offers you will receive.
+As practical skills are a crucial part of science education, you are required to pass the practical element of any Science A-Level taken.
+Where applicants are applying for science and related degrees, this will likely be made explicit in the offers received.

 AS-level